camilasalmeida/men-stack-crud-app-fruits/README.md

  You should name models and model files singularly. 🟠models/fruits.js
 3. Import the model into server.js, `const Fruit = require("./models/fruit.js");`  🟢server.js

+**⭐️-------------------BUILD THE NEW FRUIT PAGE (DISPLAY A FORM) ---------------⭐️**

+1. Define the route and test it: `app.get("/fruits/new", (req, res) => {
+  res.send("This route sends the user a form page!");
+});` 🟢server.js
+2. Create the new template: `mkdir views/fruits + touch views/fruits/new.ejs`.
+3. Add some basic content to our `new.ejs` template. 🟠models/fruits/new.ejs
+4. Update the route in server.js: Instead of res.send, let’s render the new.ejs. `res.render("fruits/new.ejs");` 🟢server.js
+5. Create the form.
+This form will allow users to input data for creating a new fruit. 🟠models/fruits/new.ejs

 **⭐️--------------------------NOTES 📝-------------------------⭐️**